Abuubakry-Ali/classfication/Answer.md

 * Which model had the best geometric mean score?

-> Easy Ensemble Classifier have the best geometric mean score
+> Both model have the same geometric mean score

 * What are the top three features?